-Subtitle "ARTS/ART WORKSHOP: DISCOVERING ARTS AND CULTURE IN JAPAN"
+Subtitle "ARTS/ART WORKSHOP:DISCOVERING ARTS AND CULTURE IN JAPAN"

 Lecturer(s) HISHIYAMA, YUKO

 Credit(s) 2

-Academic Year/Semester 2023 Spring (2nd Half)
+Academic Year/Semester 2024 Fall

-Day/Period Sat.3,4
+Day/Period Sat.3

 Campus Mita

 Classroom 313

 Class Format Face-to-face classes (conducted mainly in-person)

-Registration Number 82708
+Registration Number 36267

 Faculty/Graduate School INTERNATIONAL CENTER

 Year Level 2, 3, 4

-Course Description A course to aim to get a firm grounding in cultural, social, historical, and practical aspects of art in contemporary Japan through diverse activities including workshops, field trips and research.
+Grade Type S, A, B, C, D

-K-Number CIN-CO-00123-212-01
+K-Number ▼ Detail CIN-CO-00123-212-01

 This course is designed to provide both international and Japanese students who are interested in art.
 The goal of this workshop is to give students a firm grounding in cultural, social, historical, and practical aspects of art in contemporary Japan.
 Students in this course will engage in diverse activities both in and outside of class within this multicultural student body.
-The activities include workshops, field trips, and research.
+The activities include workshops, field trips, discussion, presentation, research, and so on.
 It is from comparative culture or intercultural communication perspectives with student-centered learning experience of Japanese art.